-• You can take part in our campaigns and share them widely.
+• You can support our campaigns and share them.

 • You could also become an activist in a local organisation near you!